xcollantes/git-hooks/README.md

 Approaches to managing hooks.

-I'll help you understand how to handle multiple git hook files for pre-commit.
-Let me first check what you currently have set up.

-[3 tools called]

-Great question!
-Git natively only allows **one file per hook type** (like `pre-commit`), but there are several ways to run multiple hook scripts:

 ### Approach 1: Single Dispatcher Hook (Recommended & Simple)

 Create a single `pre-commit` hook that executes multiple scripts from a